Profound Review 2026: Pricing, Features & Honest Verdict

 Most tools in this space stop at "your brand was mentioned."
 Profound digs into which specific URLs the AI engine cited, whether it was a direct link or a paraphrase, and how your content was characterized in the response.

 That granularity changes the conversation.
 Getting name-dropped as one of ten alternatives in a listicle-style response is very different from being the primary recommendation with a direct link to your product page.
-Profound categorizes these: direct citation, indirect reference, brand mention without source link, competitor comparison context.
-You can track how each type shifts over time.
+Profound categorizes these, and you can track how each type shifts over time:

 Neither Otterly nor Scrunch AI go this deep.
 They track mentions at the brand level without drilling into source URLs.